X-on/surgeryconnect-patient-api-docs/source/includes/_getting_started.md

 Code | Description
 ---- | -----------
-200 | The request was successful.
+200 OK | The request was successful.
 The response will contain a JSON body.
-400 | The request was invalid and/or malformed.
+400 Bad Request | The request was invalid and/or malformed.
 The response will contain JSON describing the specific errors.
-401 | You did not supply a valid Authorization header.
+401 Unauthorized | You did not supply a valid Authorization header.
 The header was omitted or your API key was not valid.
 The response will be empty.
 See [Authentication](#authentication).
-404 | The object you requested doesn’t exist.
+404 Not Found | The object you requested doesn’t exist.
 The response will be empty.
+Retry the request 429 Too Many Attempts | Too many requests have been made within a short time period.
+Retry the request after the number of seconds indicated in the `Retry-After` header.
 500 | There was an internal error.
 The response will be empty.
 This is generally a server error condition.
 If possible, please open a GitHub Issue so we can help you resolve the issue.
-503 | The requested action cannot be completed due the current rate of requests.
-Retry the request later.
+503 Service Unavailable | The requested action cannot be completed right now due server load or maintenance.
+Retry the request later, or after the number of seconds indicated in the `Retry-After` header.